-Opening prayers for youth groups can uplift and inspire students—and remind them of God’s constant presence in their lives.
+An opening prayer for Bible study uplifts and inspires students.
+And it reminds them of God’s constant presence in their lives.
 Use this sample wording to emphasize that Jesus plants “seeds of faith” in our hearts and faithfully nurtures them.

 When you pray before a Bible lesson, emphasize that it’s a privilege to have direct communication from and with the Lord.
 Thank God for his wisdom and power.
 Ask him to give each student discernment and willingness to follow through on what they learn.

-Use opening prayers before youth groups to remind kids that your meeting area is a safe, judgment-free zone.
+Use opening prayers before Bible studies to remind kids that your meeting area is a safe, judgment-free zone.
 Thank God for being open to all our questions and for loving us no matter what.